zubairabid/zubairabid.github.io/index.md

 # Hey, I'm Zubair

-I'm a 21 year old student pursuing a B.Tech in Computer Science and an MS in Computational Linguistics (MS) student at [_IIIT Hyderabad_](https://www.iiit.ac.in/).
+I'm a 4th Year Undergrad pursuing a B.Tech in Computer Science and an MS in Computational Linguistics (MS) student at [_IIIT Hyderabad_](https://www.iiit.ac.in/).
 I'm expected (hoping) to graduate in 2022.